bigolu/system-configurations/README.md

      3. Open Hammerspoon, Finicky, MonitorControl, UnnaturalScrollWheels, Nightfall, and "Mac Mouse Fix" to configure them.

-## Running the Home Configuration
+## Running the Portable Home Configuration

-You can also run a shell with the home configuration already loaded in it.
-This is helpful when you only need to use the configuration temporarily and not apply it, like when you're in a remote host or container.
-The executable is a self-extracting archive (SEA) that contains all the command-line programs I use, as well as my config files for them.
+You can also run a shell with a home configuration already loaded in it.
+This is helpful when you only need to use the configuration temporarily and not apply it, like when you're on a remote host or in a container.
 You can download it from the [releases page][releases].

-> NOTE: While the SEA doesn't depend on any programs on your computer, it does
-> require that you have a `/tmp` directory.
-You can read this [GitHub issue
-> comment regarding a "rootless Nix"][rootless-nix] to see why this is needed,
-> as well as learn more about how this works.
+### How it Works

+A nix bundler takes a [Home Manager][home-manager] configuration and bundles all of its dependencies, and the bundler itself, into a self-extracting archive (SEA).
+When you execute the SEA, it unpacks the dependencies and rewrites any paths referenced in a file that start with `/nix/store`.
+It rewrites these paths to a symbolic link that it creates in `/tmp` with the same number of characters (e.g. `/tmp/abcde`).
+It's important that the length of the new path be the same as the length of `/nix/store`.
+This is because binaries usually read these paths using offsets and so a longer/shorter path would change these offsets.
+The symbolic link then points to the extracted contents of the SEA which is stored in the system's temporary directory.
+This could also be `/tmp` or the path pointed to by the environment variable `$TMPDIR`, if it's set.
+I found this idea in a [GitHub issue comment regarding a "rootless Nix"][rootless-nix] and decided to try and build it to learn more about Nix.

 [determinate-systems-installer]:
   https://github.com/DeterminateSystems/nix-installer